 The Risk and Audit Committee serves in an advisory capacity and prepares issues for consideration and decision by Hoist Finance's Board.
 The Risk and Audit Committee also has a mandate to make decisions in matters regarding the procurement of non-audit-related services from the Company's external auditors.
-The Committee is responsible for monitoring and ensuring the quality of financial reporting, the effectiveness of the Company's internal control and the tasks performed by the Internal Audit, Risk Control and Compliance functions.
+The Committee is responsible for monitoring and ensuring the quality of financial reporting, the effectiveness of the Company's internal control and the tasks performed by the Internal Audit, Risk Control, Compliance and Security functions.
 The Committee also discusses valuation issues and other assessments pertaining to the annual accounts.
-In matters relating to external audit, the Risk and Audit Committee is, notwithstanding the Board's responsibilities and duties, to regularly meet with and review reports from the Company's external auditors in order to remain informed about the focus and scope of the audit and to discuss the coordination of the external and internal audit with the external auditor.
+In matters relating to external audit, the Risk and Audit Committee is, notwithstanding the Board's responsibilities and duties, to regularly meet with and review reports from the Company's external auditors to remain informed about the focus and scope of the audit and to discuss the coordination of the external and internal audit with the external auditor.
 The Risk and Audit Committee is to inform the Board about audit results, the manner in which the audit contributed to the reliability of financial reporting, and the role played by the Committee in the process.
 The Committee is also to remain informed about the Swedish Inspectorate of Auditors' quality control of the Company's external auditors and is responsible for the auditors' independence and impartiality and the selection procedure ahead of the choice of auditor.

 The Committee is required to meet at least four times per financial year.

 The Risk and Audit Committee has at least three members appointed by the Board on an annual basis.
-Committee members may not be em ployed by the Company.
+Committee members may not be employed by the Company.
 One member is elected Committee Chairman.
 The Chairman may not be the Chairman of the Board of Hoist Finance.
-Since the 2019 AGM, the Risk and Audit Committee members have been Cecilia Daun Wennborg (Chair), Ingrid Bonde and Liselotte Hjorth.
-Gunilla Öhman was a member of the Risk and Audit Committee until the 2019 AGM.
-The CEO, CFO and the Company's external auditors also attend the Committee's meetings.
+Since March 2022, the Risk and Audit Committee is composed of Christopher Rees (chair), Bengt Edholm (member), and Camilla Philipson Watz (member).
+The CEO, CFO (during certain parts) and the Company's external auditors also attend the Committee's meetings.
 The Company's employees may be summoned to Committee meetings to provide details on specific reports or issues.
 Committee meeting minutes are kept and made available to all Board members.
 The Committee Chairman reports to the Board at all Board meetings concerning the issues discussed and proposed at Committee meetings.
-The Committee held six meetings in 2019, with all members in attendance at these meetings, except for the meeting on 7 May which Gunilla Öhman did not attend.
+The Committee held six meetings in 2022, with all members in attendance at these meetings.